 Many consumers are unaware of the costs associated with making payments.
 That’s because many businesses subsidize the processing fees associated with electronic transactions.
 However, each “free” transaction for consumers and clients actually involves a number of fees, including assessment, interchange and transaction fees.

 Assessment Fees – These fees are paid directly to card issuers: Visa, American Express, MasterCard, Discover, etc. Assessment fees vary by card issuer and by the amount of the transaction.

 Interchange Fees – Most branded cards are issued through banks and other financial institutions.
 Interchange fees are set by each card brand and are paid to banks and financial institutions.
 Interchange fees vary by industry, financial institution, card brand, card type, physical presence of card, and more.
 Interchange fees are usually lower for “card present” (presented for payment) versus “card not present” (e.g., online) transactions.

 Transaction Fees – Transaction fees are straightforward — fees that are imposed for each payment made.

 How to Put Together Your “Free” Processing Formula

-While implementing convenience fee payment processing can provide significant savings for merchants, consumer pushback is a real risk.
-Because consumers have largely been shielded from the real costs of transactions, they may resent being required to pay for a service that was previously “free” for them.
+While implementing convenience fee payment processing can provide significant savings for merchants, consumer push-back is a real risk.
+Consumers have largely been shielded from the real costs of transactions, they may resent being required to pay for a service that was previously “free” for them.
 If competitors in your industry and/or geographical region don’t require consumers to pay processing fees, you could lose customers.
 Ensuring consumers understand what free payment options are available, such as in person or mail, will help to mitigate this risk and avoid confusion.

 Legal Considerations of “Free” Processing